 Assessment for learning underpins all teaching and learning at Chantry, recognising and raising pupils' achievements through appropriate, ambitious targets.
-Rigorous assessment (in line with the Assessment for Learning Policy) gathered from a variety of sources is used to plan inspiring lessons to develop identified learning needs.
+Rigorous assessment (in line with the Assessment for Learning Policy) gathered from a variety of sources, including APP assessment criteria, is used to plan inspiring lessons to develop identified learning needs.
 Assessment is used throughout the lesson to adjust any learning in light of pupils' knowledge.